booz-allen-epa-agile-rfi/epa-rfi/CONTRIBUTING.md

 git checkout -b staging upstream/staging
 ```

-That will give me my own local develop branch that is set up to `track` the upstream/develop branch (and staging too).
-But, I still do not want to commit directly to the develop branch since that is one of the main branches.
-So, I will create a `topic` branch to which I will commit related changes.
+That will give you your own local develop branch that is set up to `track` the upstream/develop branch (and staging too).
+But, you still do not want to commit directly to the develop branch since that is one of the main branches.
+So, anytime you have something to contribute, create a new `topic` branch to which you can commit related changes.
+For example:

 ```
 git checkout -b fixing-build-artifacts
 ```

-At that point, I can make changes to source code and commit my changes to the `fixing-build-artifacts` branch.
-Now, after I have all my changes committed.
-I can then push my topic branch up to Github so that I can create a pull request to merge those changes into the `develop` branch for testing.
-This is how you do that:
+At that point, You can make changes directly to existing files or create or remove files and then commit the changes to the `fixing-build-artifacts` branch.
+Now, after you have all changes committed, you can then push the topic branch up to Github so that you can create a pull request to merge those changes into the `develop` branch for testing.
+For example:
 ```
 git push -u origin fixing-build-artifacts
 ```

-Now that I have pushed my topic branch up to github, I can then go to the github site and navigate to the landing page of my fork of the repo.
-From there, I can select the fixing-build-artifacts branch from the drop-down (an inch or two below the <> Code tab) and then click `New pull request`.
-The `base repository` is going to default to the `base fork` which will be the booz-allen-epa-agile-rfi master branch.
-However, as a matter of practice, you should first merge into your own target branch (whether it is the Develop branch, Staging branch or Master).
+Now that the topic branch has been pushed up to github, you can then go navigate to the landing page of your fork of the repo.
+From there, you can select the `fixing-build-artifacts` branch from the drop-down (an inch or two below the <> Code tab) and then click `New pull request`.
+The `base repository` is going to default to the `base fork` which will be the `booz-allen-epa-agile-rfi` master branch.
+However, as a matter of practice, you should first merge into your own target branch (whether it is the `develop` branch, `staging` branch or `master`).
 That is because you do not want those to get out of sync with everything else.

 After you merge your topic branch into your local develop branch, you can then create a second pull request against the booz-allen-epa-agile-rfi develop branch.

 This cycle will repeat for as many topic branches that you need.
 However, after a while, your own fork of the project will get out of sync since there are other people following the same process.
-Whenver you want to get synced back up with the upstream fork, run these commands:
+Whenver you want to get synced back up with the upstream repository, run these commands:

 ```
 git checkout master